cjohansson/milstian-internet-framework/README.md

 * Websites are scaleable, fast and robust

 ## Goals
-* Concurrent TCP-server with integrated web application framework and potential support for other application layer protocols.
+* Concurrent Internet-server with integrated HTTP and HTTP over TLS via TCP/IP web application framework
 * Easy to customize for any kind of application
 * Fast
 * Scaleable
 * Flexible
+* Potential support for other transport protocols and application layer protocols

 ## Development